-NITDA launches ICT Consumer Protection Forum – The Sun Nigeria
+NITDA launches ICT consumer protection forum – The Sun Nigeria

 He stressed that leaving such issues unattended, leads to lack of confidence in local ICT products and services, which in turn translates to very low patronage.
 The DG said that NITDA’s aim is to protect digital products and services for consumers while also encouraging Nigerians to buy indigenous ICT products.

-He further noted that during Coronavirus pandemic, NITDA has been playing its role in ensuring that it maximizes opportunities embedded in the challenges posed by the pandemic.
-He said government has taken over the challenges of the information technology sector from a holistic point of view.
+The NITDA boss further noted that during coronavirus pandemic, the agency has been playing its role in ensuring that it maximises opportunities embedded in challenges posed by the pandemic.

 Leave a Reply